Determining the Value of Public Transit Service

 Roadway costs include road maintenance, construction and land, and various traffic services such as planning, policing, emergency services and lighting.
 These costs are affected by vehicle weight, size and speed.
 Heavier vehicles impose more road wear, and larger and faster vehicles require more road space.
 These costs are not necessarily marginal.
 For example, a 10% reduction in vehicle traffic does not necessarily cause a 10% reduction in roadway costs.
 In urban areas with significant congestion problems and high land values, even a modest reduction in traffic volumes can provide large savings.

 Where a transit project avoids or defers the need for major highway capacity expansion, the avoided costs can be considered a benefit of transit.
-Urban highway capacity expansion typically costs $4-10 million per lane-mile for land acquisition, lane pavement and intersection reconstruction (Cambridge Systematics, 1992).
+Urban highway capacity expansion typically Costs $4-10 million per lane-mile for land acquisition, lane pavement and intersection reconstruction.
 This represents an annualized cost of $200,000-500,000 per lane-mile (assuming a 7% interest rate over 20 years).
 Dividing this by 4,000 to 8,000 additional peak-period vehicles for 250 annual commute days indicates a cost of 10-50¢ per additional peak-period vehicle-mile.

 Table 11 summarizes cost impacts of automobile to transit shifts.
 Where vans and small buses replace driving on local street, roadway cost savings typically average 1-3¢ per reduced automobile-mile.
 Where full-size buses operate on local streets, there is probably little or no roadway cost savings.
 Where buses operate on major roadways designed to accommodate heavy vehicles, roadway costs are reduced.
 Where urban automobile travel shift to rail transit, savings typically average about 5¢ per vehicle-mile reduced, or 2¢ per mile net costs taking into account fuel tax revenues).
 If a transit service or improvement avoids or defers the need for a specific highway project, avoided costs can be calculated.
 Such savings typically average 15-50¢ per reduced urban-peak automobile-mile.